final-form/react-final-form-arrays/.github/PULL_REQUEST_TEMPLATE.md

 <!--

-👋 Hey, thanks for your interest in contributing to 🏁 React Final Form!
+👋 Hey, thanks for your interest in contributing to 🏁 React Final Form Arrays!

 **Please ask first before starting work on any significant new features.**